Salary: (Level A, Step 1) $68,912 per annum

 If you want to change tomorrow, act today

-Applications close 11:55pm, 31 December 2019.
-Click the link to the online application form below and address and upload your responses to all selection criteria.
+Click the link to the online application form below to register your interest and address and upload your responses to all selection criteria.
+There are currently 4 interns on rotation.
+As positions become available throughout the year, you will be contacted at each round providing you meet the selection criteria.

 For further information